emaiannone/tools-tutorial/owaspzap/README.md

 exit
 ```

-We should see the reports we generate in the mounted directory `./zapvol`.
+When ZAP ends, we should see the reports directly inside the directory `zapvol` in our working directory.

-By changing `zap-baseline.py` into `zap-full-scan.py` or `zap-api-scan.py` we can run the Full or API analyses, respectively.

 ## Configuring OWASP ZAP 2.12.0 in Docker container (Unix-like)